Wang Xiaosong: Early life and education

 Wang was born in Wuhan, Hubei in 1964.
 After the beginning of the Cultural Revolution in 1966, his father was involved, while Wang returned to his hometown in Dalian, Liaoning in 1969.

 Since childhood, Wang was fond of creating clay figures.
 His grandfather and grandmother were a craftsman and a housewife, respectively.
 His mother was a singer in Wuhan.
 One of his uncles played the piano, another played the flute, and his aunt was a dancer.
 Wang noted in an interview that his "living environment was full of the arts".

 Wang began to learn drawing and calligraphy as a teenager.
 He attended Wuhan Experimental School, where he "practiced sketching and colors".
 In 1983, he began his studies at the Central Academy of Arts & Design in Beijing—now known as the Academy of Arts and Design at Tsinghua University.
 Under the supervision of professors Liu Jude and Yu Binnan, Wang majored in Book Decoration, graduating in 1987.

+In 1990, he moved to Berlin, where he majored in Visual Communication at the Berlin University of the Arts with professors Spohn and Bernhard Boës.